Anna Jean Bennett was born 16 Jul 1854 in Belmont (Allegany County), New York.

 - evidence of how Anna Jean met the judge

 Next time, I’ll talk more about Aunt Jenny’s life after she married the judge.
-I will not stop researching her until I know the story of how that little girl near the lumber mill in Belmont, NY built a life for herself that somehow brought her to an acquaintance, love and marriage with a socially prominent Rhode Island attorney.
+I will not stop researching her until I know the story of how that little girl near the lumber mill in Belmont, NY built a life for herself that somehow brought her to an acquaintance, love and marriage with a socially prominent Rhode Island attorney, and a wealthy, travel-filled life.
 And along the way, suffered through a marriage that had such difficulties that the judge didn’t hold the divorce against her.
 Could Harrison Gilley have been gay? deserted her? a drug user (since he would have had access)?